algoldst/thesis/index.md

 Both approaches illustrate an important lesson: we must control $R_C$ and/or $V_{be}$ appropriately.
 Too large, and the output voltage swings too low, causing saturation.
 Too small, and any changes in current caused by "wiggles" at the base won't translate to noticeable $\Delta V_{out}$.

-Complicating matters, the output will oscillate with gain, meaning that **all points** on the output voltage must be considered.
-If any of the output is below the base voltage, saturation will occur.
+Complicating matters, the output oscillates, meaning that **all points** on the output voltage must be considered — not just the DC offset.
+If _any_ of the output is below the base voltage, saturation will occur.
 For example, in the figure below, the constant DC input (0.657 V) to the circuit on the left causes an output voltage of 0.937V — which feels dangerously close to the base voltage, but is fine in theory.
 However, with an input of ±5mV and gain $|A|$ ≈ 300, the output will attempt to reach

 $$V_{out,min} = 0.937V - (300)(5mV) = 0.937 - 1.5 = -0.563V$$